ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 Assets Manager will be a migration of the current pallet-assets that we created to route between pallet-balances and orml-tokens.
-The primary difference being that assets-manager will also need to handle routing between our two instances of orml-tokens as well as pallet-balances.
+The primary difference being that assets-transactor-router will also need to handle routing between our two instances of orml-tokens as well as pallet-balances.

 As stated in the design, we can depend on information provided by Assets